syncfusion-content/fileformat-docs/FileFormat/DocIO/Overview.md

 **Key** **Features**

-* Support to create Word document from scratch
+* Support to create Word document from scratch.
-* Support to open, modify and save existing Word documents
+* Support to open, modify and save existing Word documents.
-* Advanced Mail Merge support with different data sources
+* Advanced Mail Merge support with different data sources.
-* Ability to create or edit Word 97-2003 and later version documents, and convert them to commonly used file formats such as RTF, TXT, HTML and vice versa
+* Ability to create or edit Word 97-2003 and later version documents, and convert them to commonly used file formats such as RTF, TXT, HTML and vice versa.
-* Ability to export a Word document as an Image, PDF file, and EPUB in high quality
+* Ability to export a Word document as an Image, PDF file, and EPUB in high quality.
-* Ability to create & manipulate charts and Shapes in Docx format documents
+* Ability to create and manipulate charts and Shapes in Docx format documents.
 * Ability to read and write Built-In and Custom Document Properties.
 * Ability to find and replace text with its original formatting.
-* Ability to insert Bookmarks and navigate corresponding bookmarks to insert, replace, and delete content
+* Ability to insert Bookmarks and navigate corresponding bookmarks to insert, replace, and delete content.
-* Support to insert and edit the form fields
+* Support to insert and edit the form fields.
-* Support to protect the document to restrict access to the elements present within the document
+* Support to protect the document to restrict access to the elements present within the document.
-* Ability to encrypt and decrypt Word documents
+* Ability to encrypt and decrypt Word documents.
-* Support to insert and extract OLE objects
+* Support to insert and extract OLE objects.
-* Support to run the **DocIO** applications in multi thread and its thread safe
+* Support to run the **DocIO** applications in multi-thread and its thread safe.